 If you have business partners I do you recommend bring them together in a room schedule a meeting, and fill out the Business Model Canvas together.
 At the very least I can guarantee you that putting your entire business model on paper, and thinking through each of the nine elements of your business model will be incredibly empowering and will generate all kinds of insights that you can use to improve your business model and improve your business.

-Now if you need extra help putting your business model together and need someone to bounce ideas off, then I recommend you purchase my "Find Your Extraordinary" branding package, which I sell for US$4750.
+Now if you need extra help putting your business model together and need someone to bounce ideas off, then I recommend you purchase my "Find Your Extraordinary" branding package.
 This is a 1 hour deep-dive interview where I will get to know everything about your business - where you are, where you've been, and where you want to go - and then I will tell you what your extraordinary brand opportunity is, and what you need to start doing, and stop doing, to own it.

 Hi, I'm Denny Kurien.